digitask-dev/teamsTranscribe/README.md

 ## Features
 - Real-time transcription with low-latency streaming chunks
 - Capture sources: microphone only, system loopback only, or a mix of both
-- Movable, always-on-top overlay window for live captions
+- Movable, always-on-top overlay window with a toggleable status panel for live captions and session details
 - Automatic language detection with optional overrides via the config file or environment variables
 - Simple CLI flags to list available devices and choose the capture mode